ISISComputingGroup/ibex_user_manual/Alerts-on-Blocks.md

 [[Scripting|scripting]] > [[Alerting on blocks|Alerts-on-Blocks]]

 Alerts can be configured on blocks using genie python, there is no GUI for this at the moment.
 An alert will trigger when a block is outside of the specified `lowlimit,highlimit` range for the specified `delay_out` time, it is like run control but rather than putting the DAE into WAITING a message (via sms text and/or email) is sent.
 When the value comes back in range, it must be in range for `delay_in` seconds until an in-range alert is sent.

+Note that this system is in addition to and independent of run control, it just uses some of the same underlying software.
+Alerts can be added to blocks that are not under run control, and both run control and alerts can bet set on the same block.
+The limits and delay times need not be the same for the run control and alert elements, so the instrument could be configured to go into a WAITING state when a block exceeded 100K but not send an alert until it exceeded 120K for a given length of time etc. (see below for how to set an alert on how long an instrument has been in a WAITING state)

 ```python
 ## set mobiles and emails to send alerts to
 ## this is remembered and only needs to be repeated if values change